Nestled in the Allegheny Mountains of Central Pennsylvania, DelGrosso’s Amusement Park has been providing fun for over 60 years.

-DelGrosso’s offered a variety of food choices such as fresh roasted beef, sausage, potato salad, baked beans and fresh made pizza.
-It was not uncommon to see people taking pizza boxes home with them.
+DelGrosso’s offered a variety of food choices such as fresh roasted beef, sausage, potato salad, baked beans and freshly made pizza.

 DelGrosso’s is open seasonally starting with weekends in mid-May until the end of September.

 Good to Know Before You Go

 - Before your visit, make sure to view their “Closures” page to see any changes in operation.